timcurzon/nomad-cluster/README.md

 - http://172.16.0.102:8200
 - http://172.16.0.103:8200

 ...enter the Key 1 (base64) value.
-Log in with the initial root token on node 1 (http://172.16.0.101:8200) to access the full Vault UI.
+Log in with the initial root token on the master Vault node to access the full Vault UI (the one not displaying the standyby node message on the sign in page).

 ### Initial cluster snapshot